RMIT-COSC2780-2973-IDM25/IDM25-DOC/MARKING-TRAIN.md

-# Marking Guide for IDM'24 - Train Network
+# Marking Guide for Train Network Reasoner Project - IDM'25

 This document explains the automarking framework and system used for the Train Network Reasoner assignment project.